-The best online brokerage accounts for beginners are free to use, have no minimum requirements, and allow you to make trades right from your phone.
+The best online brokerage accounts for beginners have no commissions to trade stocks, no minimum account or deposit requirements, and allow you to make trades right from your phone.
 Whether you want to save for retirement or focus on the best stocks to buy, you’re going to need a brokerage account before you can get started.

-Our top pick, Robinhood, is a well-known intuitive stock trading and investing app that offers zero-commission trades on thousands of investments.
-Robinhood offers one of the best mobile trading apps for Android and iOS, which in turn makes it one of the best brokerage accounts for modern-day investing beginners.
-Robinhood allows you to sign up with ease and begin trading stocks, crypto, ETFs, and even IPOs some companies starting with as little as $1.
-There’s also a bonus for signing up.
+Our top pick, Robinhood, is a well-known intuitive stock trading and investing app that offers zero-commission trades on thousands of investments that’s perfect for investing beginners.
+Robinhood features one of the best mobile trading apps for trading stocks, crypto, ETFs, and even IPOs some companies starting with as little as $1.

 Overview: Best online brokerage accounts for beginners